Marutirtha Hinglaj

 Marutirtha Hinglaj (English: Hinglaj, the Desert Shrine) is a 1959 Indian Bengali-language drama film directed and produced by Bikash Roy.
 This was based on a same name travelogue of Bengali novelist Kalikananda Abadhuta.
 The film was made under the banner of Bikash Roy Productions and Janata Pictures and Theatres Limited.
 The lead actors are Uttam Kumar, Sabitri Chatterjee, and Anil Chatterjee.
-The music is by the Hemanta Mukherjee.
+The music is composed by Hemanta Mukherjee.

 Plot

 The plot revolves around a religious but dangerous journey towards the sacred temple at Hinglaj.
 A group of pilgrims undertake the long journey through the desert to reach the holy shrine where pilgrims can be washed of all their sins.
 The group rescue a dying couple, Thirumal and Kunti, who also join in the pilgrimage.
 While they walk hundreds of miles through the desert they face hardship and life-threatening challenges.